abhisheknagpurkar/PythonFundamentals/README.md

 # PythonFundamentals
-basics of python with examples
+This repository contains basics of python with examples